MurphyAdam/flask-ai/README.md

 `https://flask-ai-5fdcbdbfb317.herokuapp.com/`

 ### Issues faced
-> Needed to experiment with the parameters of the model to get a not an okay result.
+.
+Needed to experiment with the parameters of the model to get an okayish prediction score.

-> Longer texts are not classified well.
+.
+Longer texts are not classified well.

-> Heroku slug limit of 500mb on deployment reached bacuse of tensorflow's size.
+.
+Heroku slug limit of 500mb on deployment reached bacuse of tensorflow's size.
 Used tensorflow CPU for deployment.

 ### Examples: